-The hardest part was definitely around the window sill.
+The hardest part of installing this Faux Stone Kitchen Backsplash was definitely around the window sill.
 For this I actually used the backing of another tile to create a template before I trimmed the tile with scissors.
 The rest went by easily without any major issues.

 Now my sister has a HUGE kitchen… in fact you don’t see the other side of her kitchen with the refrigerator and more cabinets.
 Overall to cover the huge space we spent about $150 on the Aspect tiles (and probably had another $100 in free samples).
 Not too bad considering the kitchen now looks amazing and we knocked it out in two short evenings (with 3 kids running around!)